UMD-Summer-2021-ASR/quizzr-server/README.md

-# Quizzr.io Back-end Core
+# Quizzr.io Data Flow Server

 ## Overview
-The Quizzr.io Back-end Core functions as the central piece of the back-end, handling requests for changing and getting data in common but specific manners.
+The Quizzr.io data flow server functions as the central piece of the back-end, handling requests for changing and getting data in common but specific manners.
 Examples include pre-screening audio recordings of question transcripts, selecting a question to answer or record, and enabling asynchronous processing of audio.
 It is written in the Flask framework for Python 3.8 and uses Google Drive to store audio files and the MongoDB Quizzr Atlas to store metadata.
 It is especially designed to work with the front-end portion of the Quizzr server.
 See the [browser-asr](https://github.com/UMD-Summer-2021-ASR/browser-asr) repository for more details on how to set it up with the back-end.

 ## Installation
 Prior to installation, you will need to have `pip` installed.